If you’re looking to keep your web browsing activities incognito, the Tor Browser is one of the best available tools to help you do so.

-Here is our list of the best VPNs for Tor:
+Here are the top 6 best VPNs for Tor.

 The provider offers specialized Onion Over VPN servers that are configured to work closely with the Tor network to protect all of your online activities, not just your web browsing.

 NordVPN also offers a Double-VPN option to help obfuscate your connection when using the Tor Browser.
 Be advised that you may see a hefty connection speed hit due to the use of 2 VPN servers, which the feature requires.
-However, the provider’s connections should still be more than up to anything you throw at it, as their connection speeds are usually quite fast.
+However, the provider’s connections should still be more than up to anything you throw at it, as their connection speeds are the fastest I’ve ever seen.

 NordVPN also offers excellent privacy protections, keeping no logs of any kind and providing kill switch-protected connections that use government-grade encryption to protect your connection from being tracked.
 The provider also accepts Bitcoin in return for its fine services.

-Native apps are available for Windows, macOS, iOS and Android devices.
+Native apps are available for Windows, macOS, iOS, Android, Linux, Amazon Fire and Android TV devices.

 - Offers Onion Over VPN servers